 Could you tell us a little bit about the intellectual process that drew you into working in molecular gastronomy?
 What or who inspires you?

 I’m actually not very fond of the term “molecular gastronomy” to describe or talk about my work.
 Molecular gastronomy is a blanket term for the scientific movement that aims to explain those phenomena that happen in kitchens, chemical reactions…, but has nothing to do neither with innovation nor the style of each individual chef.
 In any case, my inspiration comes from very diverse sources, starting with the story of gastronomy or the work of contemporary chefs, but also from art, life, nature, books…

 New explorations into the crossover of art and science are said to have initiated an epistemological paradigm shift that could be understood as a second surrealism.
-Considering The Manifesto type of video published on elBulli1846 webpage it seems that it could bring about a new paradigm shift in gastronomy, what are the aims of the project?
+Considering The Manifesto type of video published on the elBulli1846 webpage, it seems that it could bring about a new paradigm shift in gastronomy; what are the aims of the project?

 You are expecting to give the audience a tailored experience.
 What reaction do you expect from the people who will participate in this experience?
 In which ways do you think are interactive and digital technologies changing or affecting human behaviour?

-Interactive technology is influencing human behaviour, there is definitely no doubt about this; in the sense that it has a profound impact on the relationship with our fellow humans and the world in general.
+Interactive technology is influencing human behaviour; there is definitely no doubt about this; in the sense that it has a profound impact on our relationship with our fellow humans and the world in general.
 Taking it from there, and considering we don’t know yet the repercussions of that new paradigm we are getting into, we still don’t know how people are going to react.

 In Statement 7 of the manifesto, DNA is mentioned.
-Will DNA and biotechnology be a prominent player in the elBulli1846 experience?
+Will DNA and biotechnology be a prominent players in the elBulli1846 experience?

 What would it be your biggest cooking extravaganza?

 Without any doubt, to keep a superior level of creative competence uninterrupted for a very long period of time.

 My wife and the rest of my family.